redis/redis-doc/topics/modules-api-ref.md

 is enabled.
 In that case the string will be released ASAP and removed from the pool of string to release at the end.

-If the string was created with a NULL context 'ctx', it is also possible to pass ctx as NULL when releasing the string (but passing a context will not create any issue).
+If the string was created with a NULL context `ctx`, it is also possible to pass ctx as NULL when releasing the string (but passing a context will not create any issue).
 Strings created with a context should be freed also passing the context, so if you want to free a string out of context later, make sure